akosbrachna/gps_tracker/README.md

 If the website is running in a phone's browser it will be periodically sending the gps coordinates to the server so long as the phone's browser is open.
 You will also see your contacts' location on the map.

-An android application is being under development too and as a native application it will be running as a foreground service.
-That project will also be shared on github and the apk can be downloaded on the phone interface.
+An android application is being developed too.
+That project is also shared on
-"Logging in on phone?" checkbox needs to be ticked on the login page.
+<a href="https://github.com/akosbrachna/gps_tracking_android" target="_blank">github</a>

 The project